-Recommended nearby mountain biking can be found at the Sugarloaf Outdoor Center (beginner to advanced) and Stratton Brook Trail (intermediate), Narrow Gauge Trail (beginner), Carriage Road (beginner) It is possible to bike to these locations.
-Vehicle drive time to Outdoor Center: 15 minutes from Poplar trailhead; 30 minutes from Flagstaff trailhead.
+Recommended nearby mountain biking can be found at the Sugarloaf Outdoor Center (beginner to advanced) and Narrow Gauge Trail (beginner).
+It is possible to bike to these locations from our Poplar and Stratton Brook Huts.
+Vehicle drive time to Outdoor Center: 10 minutes from Airport trailhead; 35 minutes from Flagstaff trailhead.

 Rentals are available at the Carrabassett Valley Bike Shop (207) 671-3560.

 In addition to commonly understood rules of the road, we also wish to emphasize the following points when using the Maine Huts & Trails system: